-(f) Cash and cash equivalents
+(e) Cash and cash equivalents

 Cash and cash equivalents include money market investments, and balances held with the investment broker with maturities of three months or less from the acquisition date that are subject to an insignificant risk of changes in their fair value.
+Money market funds are valued at the net asset value as provided by the managers of the underlying funds.

-(g) Share capital
+(f) Share capital